coldbox-modules/cbelasticsearch/docs/Logging.md

         }

     },
-    // Root Logger - appends invo messages to all appenders - except those with a specified `levelMax` like above root = { levelmax="INFO", appenders="*" }
+    // Root Logger - appends into messages to all appenders - except those with a specified `levelMax` like above root = { levelmax="INFO", appenders="*" }
 };
 ```